Kreijstal/raydium-game-engine-mirror/contrib/raydium-extra/README.txt

 a good/correct/clean way to use Raydium.
 For this, use "official" demos.

-To compile and run an "extra application", you can copy the source file(s) with other standard Raydium applications, and use your regular method.
+To compile and run an "extra application", you can copy the source file(s) with other standard Raydium applications, and use your usual compilation method.

 Another (Linux) option is to stay in the standard Raydium applications directory, and execute odyncomp.sh as follows: